syn-4ck/pynipper-ng/README.md

 ## What is pynipper-ng?
 pynipper-ng is a **configuration security analyzer for network devices**.
 The goal of this tool is check the vulnerabilities and misconfigurations of routers, firewalls and switches reporting the issues in a simple way.

 This tool is based on [nipper-ng](https://github.com/arpitn30/nipper-ng), updated and translated to Python.
-The project wants to improve the set of rules that detect security misconfigurations of the network devices using multiple standard benchmarks ([CIS Benchmark](https://www.cisecurity.org/cis-benchmarks/)) and integrate with APIs (like [PSIRT Cisco API](https://developer.cisco.com/docs/psirt/#!overview/overview)) to scan known vulnerabilities.
+The project wants to improve the set of rules that detect security misconfigurations of the network devices using multiple standard benchmarks ([CIS Benchmark](https://www.cisecurity.org/cis-benchmarks/)) and integrate the tool with APIs (like [PSIRT Cisco API](https://developer.cisco.com/docs/psirt/#!overview/overview)) to scan known vulnerabilities.

 ## Install